Summary

 The Citroën C5 Aircross is a medium-sized SUV/crossover.
 It was initially launched in China, with European sales starting in late 2018.
 It basically replaces the Citroën C4 Aircross and C5 estate models.

-The C5 Aircross received a mild mid-life update in Spring 2022, with minor styling updated and trim changes.
+The C5 Aircross received a mild mid-life update in Spring 2022, with minor styling updates and trim changes.
+It will be replaced by an all-new model by the end of 2025.

 C5 Aircross highlights